Etienne-Schmitt/ACS-MovieRating/README.md

 # Movie Rating

-This project was created for ACS by OnlineFormaPro.
+This project was created by OnlineFormaPro Access Code School.

-It consist on a web app for showing different movie, actors and directors.
+It consists of a web app for displaying different movies, actors and directors.

 ## Installation

-This project require composer !
+This project requires composer !

 Package required :
 - Twig

-You can install everything with the command here :
+You can install everything with the following command:

     composer require twig/twig